Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description fully discloses the tool's behavior: it is lightweight and non-destructive, preserves quality score and historical stats, returns criterion ID and new status, and notes it is not automatically reversible.
-This provides sufficient transparency for an AI agent to understand side effects and prerequisites.
+With no annotations, the description fully carries behavioral disclosure.
+It states the operation is non-destructive, preserves quality score and historical stats, returns criterion ID and new status, and is not automatically reversible.
+This is exemplary transparency for a mutation tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.